Billplz/api_slate/source/index.html.md

 - **Checksum** calculation is specific to each endpoint, please refer to the **REQUIRED ARGUMENTS** of each endpoint for more information on this.

 Checksum signature must be calculated using **HMAC_SHA512** together with your account XSignature key

+The formation of checksum signature in API V5 is slightly differs from the way Billplz's XSignatureVerification is formatted.

+Below is an example:

+In the example of creating a payment order collection, the required values for checksum signature is **[ title, epoch ]** and assuming your parameters are `{title: "My payment order title", epoch: 1681724303}`, you are only required to join the values of the required arguments to form the raw string for checksum signature generation.

+Your raw string would look like this `"My payment order title1681724303"`

+Subsequently to get the valid checksum signature, you must calculate the raw string using **HMAC_SHA512** together with your account XSignature key

 *This version is in active development state.
 New Feature will be introduced in this version.*